 Configure Fair Scheduler

-- Weight is mandatory.
+- Weight is required.
 The scheduler evenly allocates resources to queues if the weight threshold is reached.
-Weights take effect on level-2, level-3, and deeper-level queues.
+Weights take effect on level-2, level-3, and lower-level queues.
 For example, a parent queue has a child queue with a weight of 2 and another with a weight of 1.
 If both of the two child queues have running tasks and the resource allocation ratio reaches 2:1, resources are evenly allocated.

 - If you do not specify a queue during the running of applications, jobs are submitted to the default queue.